| | |

 St. Jean's Cannery

-They hand pack each can of fish in order to ensure premium quality.
+They hand-pack each can of fish to ensure premium quality.
 Do you love tuna, but worry about mercury intake?
-You might be happy to learn that St.Jean’s uses only young, smaller albacore proven to be among the lowest mercury in the world.
+You might be happy to learn that St.Jean's uses only young, smaller albacore proven to be among the lowest mercury in the world.

-You get a behind the scenes look at how the fish is processed and packaged, as well as learn about the incredible history of how the cannery has grown and changed over the past 50+ years.
-It’s definitely a place worth visiting!
+You get a behind-the-scenes look at how the fish is processed and packaged and learn about the incredible history of how the cannery has grown and changed over the past 50+ years.
+It's definitely a place worth visiting!

 Longwood Brewery is one of the stops on the Taste of Nanaimo Food and Beverage Tour with Vancouver Island Expeditions.